janjiralakirankumar/DevOpsEssentials/README.md

 ```
 sudo apt remove tomcat9 -y
 ```
+---
+**Summary:**
+1. Install Jenkins on an AWS EC2 instance.
+2. Unlock Jenkins and create an admin user.
+3. Install plugins, including Maven integration.
+4. Configure Jenkins to use a specific version of Maven.
+5. Create a Maven project in Jenkins for the "hello-world" application.
+6. Configure source code management with Git and GitHub.
+7. Define build goals and options.
+8. Build the project and verify the outcome.
+9. Install and configure Apache Tomcat for serving web applications.
+10. Deploy the built WAR file to Tomcat.

 #### =============================END of LAB-03=============================

 ## Lab 4: Using GitWebHook to build your code automatically using Jenkins

+**Objective:**
+This lab focuses on configuring Git WebHooks to automatically trigger Jenkins builds when code changes are pushed to a GitHub repository.

 #### Task 1: Configure Git WebHook in Jenkins